Battle of Shayuan: Background

+The Volcanic winter of 536 had led to famine in the Guanzhong region that year.
+Eastern Wei also suffered from the volcanic winter, with hailstorms and drought across multiple commanderies in autumn 536.

 Prelude

 In early 537 Gao Huan advanced into the Western Wei heartland of the Guanzhong Plain, splitting his forces into 3 parts, one part commanded by himself, and the other parts commanded by his generals Gao Aocao and Dou Tai.
 Yuwen Tai’s army was significantly smaller but he managed to engage Dou Tai’s force on its own at the Battle of Xiaoguan, crushing it and killing Dou Tai.
 The other parts of Gao Huan’s army subsequently retreated.

 However this was not the end of Western Wei’s troubles, for the state was also suffering from a severe famine.
 Because of this Yuwen Tai launched a counterattack against the Eastern Wei, seizing the Hongnong Commandery which he began stripping of food to be sent back to Western Wei territory.
 Upon hearing this Gao Huan immediately began raising more forces and was quickly marching to Hongnong.
 Gao Huan reportedly had a massive army of up to 200,000 men, though some consider this as too high.
 Even if he didn’t have 200,000 soldiers, Gao Huan’s army was certainly significantly larger than Yuwen Tai’s, who reportedly only had 10,000 men at his disposal.
 Upon hearing of the approach of Gao Huan’s army, Yuwen Tai withdrew his forces from Hongnong.